What If a Domestic Violence Victim Refuses to Testify?

 Perhaps we can negotiate with prosecutors for reduced charges or a case dismissal.
 Further, through prefiling intervention, we might be able to negotiate with law enforcement and the District Attorney to persuade them not to file formal criminal charges in the first place, called a "DA reject."

-So, you've come to the right place if you're charged with domestic violence in LA county.
+So, if you're charged with domestic violence in LA County, you've come to the right place.
 I've been handling these cases since the early 1990s.
-I've worked for the district attorney's office.
-I've worked for a Superior Court judge, and since 1994, I've been defending people just like you.
+I've worked for the district attorney's office and a Superior Court judge, and since 1994, I've been defending people just like you.

 Pick up the phone.
 Ask for a meeting with Ron Hedding.
 I stand at the ready to help you.
 The Hedding Law Firm is based in Los Angeles County, and we offer a free case evaluation by phone or by filling out the contact form.